 Instructions

-2. Add the finely chopped onion to the beef and cook for about 3-4 minutes, or until the onion becomes soft and translucent.
+2. Once the beef starts to brown, stir in the chopped onion and minced garlic.
+Cook for about 3–4 minutes, until the onion softens and turns translucent.

-3. Pour in the water, ketchup, Worcestershire sauce, and apple cider vinegar.
-Stir everything together until well combined.
+3. Mix in the Worcestershire sauce, ketchup, tomato paste, yellow mustard, and brown sugar.
+Stir everything together until it’s nicely combined.

 What Makes West Virginia Hot Dog Sauce Special?